AndyGorbould/Basic-Angular-Form/README.md

 11. phone number probably has to be string to accomodate the preceesing '0' or '+'

 12. server localhost:9090/allFriends working & displaying

+13. phone numbers are messing up because they need a leading 0

+14. after submit, the table appends instead of reloading with the extras

+15. bootstrap isn't doing what it should. naughty bootstrap :'(